Tag: Scholastic

 Teaching for Change is partnering with American Indians in Children’s Literature and Ferguson Response Network to collect letters to Scholastic telling them to publish and distribute children’s books that reflect and affirm the identity, history, and lives of ALL children in our schools.
 We have received thoughtful letters from all over the country.
 A teacher from …

-The #StepUpScholastic campaign is off to a great start with hundreds of letters coming in from all over the U.S. We encourage you to read selected letters and then write your own.
+March 18, 2016 The #StepUpScholastic campaign is off to a great start with hundreds of letters coming in from all over the U.S. We encourage you to read selected letters and then write your own.
 The campaign was launched in late February to address the crisis in children’s book publishing.
-More than 50% of the children enrolled in …
+More than 50% of the …

 #StepUpScholastic Twitter Chat